sgrubas/cats/README.md

 # Cluster Analysis of Trimmed Spectrograms (CATS)
-Framework for detection and denoising of sparse signals in the time-frequency domain.
+CATS is a signal processing technique and framework for detecting and denoising sparse signals in the time-frequency domain.
+Particularly, very useful for processing earthquakes.
+This work is still in progress, and the package is under active development.
-Particularly, very useful in the detection and denoising of earthquakes.
-Soon, here will be a link to our paper/preprint.
+Soon, here will be links to our papers/preprints.

+## Key features of CATS
+- **Versatile**.
+Any signals (not necessarily seismic) that are sparse in the time-frequency domain can be localized by CATS.
+- **Flexible**.
+Any time-frequency transform can be used as a base (STFT, CWT, ...).
+Fast detection with STFT or more accurate denoising with CWT.
+- **Fast** and **accurate**.
+Here will be links to our papers showing this.
+- **Transparent** and **QC-friendly**.
+  - Minimum number of parameters which are easy to autotune.
+  - Interpretable and visualizable workflow steps and parameters.
+  - Collected cluster statistics can be used for custom post-processing and quality control (QC).

 # Installation
 There are two ways to install the package: